-Under the General Data Protection Regulation (GDPR), all schools will need to appoint a Data Protection Officer (DPO).
+Under the General Data Protection Regulation (GDPR), which took effect on the 25th of May 2018, all schools are required to appoint a Data Protection Officer (DPO).

 Schools also need to adhere to the Data Protection Act 2018 (DPA) which is a United Kingdom Act of Parliament.